Form a Corporation in Maine

 Appoint a Registered Agent

-Designate a registered agent with a Maine street address to receive legal documents and official correspondence on behalf of the corporation.
+Designate a registered agent with a physical street address in Maine who will receive legal and official documents on behalf of the corporation.
+The registered agent can be an individual Maine resident or a business entity authorized to do business in Maine.

 3